muggy8/improbable/have-and-havenot/o3TDyzle.md

 But I wasn't really concerned, I was just given the freedom of initiating the fight on my terms.

-That means I should make the most of this situation and find a way to end it as fast as possiable.
+That means I should make the most of this situation and find a way to end it as fast as possible.

 I was pretty sure no real harm could come to me so I should focus on trying to end the tutorial as fast as I can.